mbriscoe/broken-lines-blog/README.md

 ## Credits
-- This project is based on the "I Blog Therefore I Am" project from the LMS.
+- This project is based on the "I Think Therefore I Blog" project from the LMS.

 ### Content